jose456891/tripletench4/README.md

 ## License

-This project is licensed under the MIT License. please feel free to contact me at jose456891@gmail.com
+This project is licensed under the MIT License.
+Please feel free to contact me at jose456891@gmail.com

 ## Acknowledgments